mansunkuo/mansunkuo.github.io/content/tech/helm/index.md

 ```

 Follow step 6 to step 9 in [Quickstart for GitHub Pages](https://docs.github.com/en/pages/quickstart) to config your gh-pages:
-- Under your repository name, click  Settings.
-If you cannot see the "Settings" tab, select the  dropdown menu, then click Settings.
+- Under your repository name, click `Settings`.
+If you cannot see the `Settings` tab, select the  dropdown menu, then click `Settings`.
-- In the "Code and automation" section of the sidebar, click  Pages.
+- In the "Code and automation" section of the sidebar, click `Pages`.
-- Under "Build and deployment", under "Source", select Deploy from a branch.
+- Under "Build and deployment", under "Source", select `Deploy from a branch`.
 - Under "Build and deployment", under "Branch", use the branch dropdown menu and select `gh-pages`.

 ![gh-pages](./gh-pages.png)

 ### Final Adjustment for Your Helm Chart

-Copy and paste following lines to add `charts/myapi/README.md` for your Helm chart.
+Copy and paste following lines to a terminal to add `charts/myapi/README.md` for your Helm chart.
 Remember to replace `ORGNAME` as your GitHub account.
 ```markdown
 # Define variables
 ALIAS=$USER-k8s-summit-2024